jtechprojects/wazuh-detection-engineering-lab/README.md

 ## Disclaimer

 All activity documented in this repository was performed in an isolated home lab environment for educational and defensive security purposes.

+Detailed testing methodology and results are available in [Detection Testing & Tuning](docs/detection-testing.md).